 ALPs receive additional training in academic areas such as learning skills, study methods and campus resources.
-They are available for study advice, time management tips, and all academic programs conducted in residence.
+They are available to provide study advice, time management tips, and all academic programs conducted in residence.

-The ALP of the building in which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).
+The ALP of the building in which your son or daughter resides can be contacted through the building's Residence Manager (see above).

 Sophs have a reputation of being some of the most spirited students at Western!

-The soph of the floor on which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).
+The soph of the floor on which your son or daughter resides can be contacted through the building's Residence Manager (see above).

 Residents’ Councils and/or Associations